hitokiri-mata/katacoda-courses/kubernetes-pipelines/drone/step5-persistent-volume.md

-Shortly we will be installing a Gig source control server, but before that step it requires a persistent volume.
+Shortly we will be installing a Git source control server, but before that step it requires a persistent volume.
 A NFS volume will be allocated.

 In this scenario, and for demonstration and learning purposes, the role of the NFS Server is handled by a customized container.
 The container makes directories available via NFS and stores the data inside the container.
 In production, it is recommended to configure a dedicated NFS Server.
 Additionally, for [Kubernetes there are many other volume types](https://kubernetes.io/docs/concepts/storage/volumes/) to choose from.